About Georgia Humanities

 Founded in 1971, Georgia Humanities is an independent, nonprofit affiliate of the National Endowment for the Humanities.
 We collaborate with others to preserve and promote the rich cultural stories, treasures, and values of our state and its people.
-Our work nurtures Georgians’ understanding of ourselves and of our state’s place in history and in the world.
-Our work fosters thoughtful and engaged citizenship.
+Our work nurtures Georgians’ understanding of ourselves and of our state’s place in history and in the world, and it fosters thoughtful and engaged citizenship.

 What does Georgia Humanities do?